tytydraco/yessleep/out/Warnings_to_the_wannabe_cryptid_hunters_There_was_something_in_the_sky.md

 I nodded eagerly, pulling out my pocket knife and readily pricking the tip of my index finger.
 Ignoring the slight sting of pain, I squeezed out a bead of red and allowed it to drip into the bucket at the Bannik's instructions.
 The water seemed to boil even more furiously, turning a deep, dark red.
 I shrank back, the sight slightly unsettling.
 "What now?"
 I stammered uncertainly.

-*"Now you dip your head in."*
+*"You'll have to dip your head in."*

 "What?
 I can't do that!
 It's gonna burn my face off!"

-*"It won't.
-Trust me.
-Hold your breath and open your eyes once you're under.
-You will not be hurt."*
+*"That won't be a problem.
+There is something else you'll need to worry about, though.
+This isn't perfectly safe.
+Keep your wits about you.
+You'll see things, and if you stay in the water for too long, there's a possibility you might feel… an influence."*

+"An influence?"

+*"I don't rightly know what else to call it.
+A highly unpleasant side effect.
+You could go… well, mad, for lack of a better word.
+But I'll know when to stop you, and I will pull you up when it's time.
+You may rely on me."*

+"Do I want to?"
+I asked, nervous fingertips tracing the wood lines on the bucket.

+*"It is your choice alone.
+But I do believe it would be of great importance for you to see.
+It could establish a connection between you and your ancestors.
+That could be useful considering your… predicament."*

+I regarded him with narrowed eyes.
+"And I can trust you with this?"

+*"I so swear.
+What good would it do me to kill my own warden?"*

-I took in a deep, steadying breath before pressing my eyes shut and plunging face-first into the bucket.
+I nodded slowly.
+Then, I took in a deep, steadying breath before pressing my eyes shut and plunging face-first into the bucket.
 I really did feel no pain.
 The water bubbling around me was pleasantly warm, even.
 I could feel my hair being cautiously drawn up behind my head, and I smiled to myself when I realized that the Bannik was holding it up for me.
 Readying myself for whatever was about to happen, I opened my eyes.
 To my surprise, this, too, didn't hurt.
 I didn't even feel the need to breathe.
 For a moment, I couldn't see a thing.
 Then, all of a sudden, my mind was flooded with images.

 Everything I saw and felt was different, wholly different.
 It took me a few seconds to realize that this wasn't actually happening.
 These were simply memories; an experience belonging to somebody else.
 I wasn't in the steaming room anymore, I wasn't in my woods at all; hell, I wasn't even in my own body.